 During PI Planning, they participate in Breakout sessions to create and refine user stories and acceptance criteria (alongside their Product Owner) and adjust the working plan.
 Developers help with identifying risks and dependencies, and support the team in drafting and finalizing Team PI Objectives, before participating in the Team Confidence Vote.

-At this point, you’ve got all the key definitions, you know what needs to happen during a PI Planning event and who needs to show up.
+At this point, you’ve got all the key definitions, you know what needs to happen during a PI Planning event and who needs to be involved.

 What should we do to prepare for PI Planning?